You are here:

-Johan's evocative series Evidence of Things Seen depicts children who seem focused on ordinary play, yet something appears amiss in their world.
-These large-scale, vividly colored compositions created from multiple negatives explore the emotional isolation and psychological vividness of childhood.
-This eerie narrative placed in an urban setting was produced by digitally combining three separate negatives.
-Two were studio shoots, one of a blonde-haired girl whose body was replaced with a photo of a similarly attired boy.
-The backdrop was an outdoor shoot of a snowy cityscape.
-Describing the scene, the artist explains, "The girl sees something magical, and has a camera ready."
+Simen Johan's series Evidence of Things Seen depicts children who seem focused on ordinary play, yet something appears amiss.
+In this photograph, the eerie narrative in an urban setting was produced by digitally combining three separate negatives: two are from studio shoots, one of a blonde-haired girl whose body was replaced with a photograph of a similarly attired boy; the backdrop is from an outdoor shoot of a snowy cityscape.
+Describing the scene, the artist explains, "The girl sees something magical and has a camera ready."

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.